About this report

 - CDP – Environmental data and information, including our approach to climate change and risk.

 - EEO-1 Report – Demographic breakdown of our workforce by race/ethnicity and gender.

 - Public Policy Report – Our involvement in the democratic process at the state and federal levels.

-- Year in Review – A short report that communicates significant financial, environmental, social and governance developments over the past year.
+- Sustainability Report Executive Summary – A short report that communicates environmental, social and governance initiatives and priorities of significance to Allstate.

 Stakeholder inclusiveness is a core principle of Global Reporting Initiative (GRI) sustainability reports, and we strive to identify all of Allstate’s stakeholders and respond to their expectations and interests.